-CAVC recognizes as inter-entity costs the amount of accrued pension and post-retirement benefit expenses for current employees.
+CAVC recognizes as imputed financing the amount of accrued pension and post-retirement benefit expenses for current employees.
 The assets and liabilities associated with such benefits are the responsibility of the administering agency, OPM.
-Some amounts paid from the U.S. Treasury's Judgment Fund in settlement of claims or court assessments against CAVC are also recognized as inter-entity costs.
-For the years ended September 30, 2019 and 2018, respectively, inter-entity costs were as follows.
+Some amounts paid from the U.S. Treasury's Judgment Fund in settlement of claims or court assessments against CAVC are also recognized as imputed financing.
+For the years ended September 30, 2020 and 2019, respectively, imputed financing was as follows.

-2019 , 2018 Office of Personnel Management \$ 1,071,969 \$ 985,308 Total Imputed Financing Sources \$ 1,071,969 \$ 985,308
+2020 2019 Office of Personnel Management \$ 840,483 \$ 1,071,969 Total Imputed Financing Sources \$ 840,483 \$ 1,071,969